xlurio/harmony-docs/commands/svg2txt.rst

 Arguments
 =========

-.. program:: harmony image2txt
+.. program:: harmony svg2txt

-    .. versionadded:: 0.7.0
+    .. versionadded:: 1.0.0

+        Added command ``svg2txt``

 .. option:: colors-file

-    An image or a directory with images to extract colors (see :ref:`file_specification`).
+    An SVG file or a directory with SVG files to extract colors (see :ref:`file_specification`).

-    .. versionchanged:: 1.0.0

-        Now directories are also accepted

 =======